Grey-Bound/research/bitcoin-production-readiness/README.md

 ---

-## 6. Build for Failure, Not Just Normal Operation
+## 6. Build for failure, not just normal operation

 Production readiness is largely about failure handling.